-2.3.2.13 Other financial obligations
+2.3.2.13 Contingent liabilities

-Other financial obligations mainly result from rented offices and from leases for cars and office equipment.
-The expenses from lease agreements amounted to kEUR 56 in financial year 2010 (2009: kEUR 53).
-Rental expense amounted to kEUR 85 (2009: kEUR 96).
-The future minimum payment obligations resulting from the contracts in place as of 31 December 2010 are as follows:
+Contingent liabilities mainly result from rented offices and from leases for cars and office equipment.
+The expenses from lease agreements amounted to kEUR 47 in financial year 2011 (2010: kEUR 56).
+Rental expense amounted to kEUR 83 (2010: kEUR 85).
+The future minimum payment obligations resulting from the contracts in place as of 31 December 2011 are as follows: